akajayesh/Bot-Assignment/README.md

- Django Internship Assignment – Backend API with Celery & Telegram Bot
+ Django Internship Assignment - Backend API with Celery & Telegram Bot

+This project was built for an internship assignment under time constraints.
+Faced issues with Celery on Windows and resolved them using --pool=solo mode.
+The bot is simple but works .
+So it handles only /start for now.

 ## Tech Stack I used for building this project are :-